kaffka-san/svg-to-gltf/README.md

 paced it in the center,
 apllied all transform and then export them as GLTF files to the output directory.

+## YouTube tutorial
+Short  video   witch explains  how to install and use plug-in [ YouTube link](https://youtu.be/Ulq4zR8as2Q)

 ## License
 This script is licensed under the MIT License.
 See the LICENSE file for details.